Etrog: A Holiday Fruit Filled With Flavor and Female Symbolism

 Puncture holes in your etrog using a metal skewer and fill each hole with a whole clove.
 Once the etrog has dried and hardened, the cloves will remain in place, releasing a wondrous aroma of citrus and spice for Havdalah.

-Aliza Green, the Philadelphia-based cookbook author, journalist and pioneering chef, is the author of 10 highly successful cookbooks, including her newest, Starting with Ingredients: Baking Recipes, released in fall 2008.
-Her next book, The Fishmonger’s Apprentice, will be published by Quarry Books in early 2011.
+Aliza Green, the Philadelphia-based cookbook author, journalist and pioneering chef, is the author of many highly successful cookbooks, including Starting with Ingredients: Baking Recipes.
+Her next book, The Magic of Spice Blends, will be published by Quarry Books in December 2015.
 To learn more about Aliza Green or to contact her about speaking to your group, go to www.alizagreen.com.